r-forge/exams/jekyll/assets/posts/2017-08-14-essayreg/essayreg.md

 Solution
 ========
-The presented results describe a log-log regression.
+The presented results describe a linear regression.

 The mean of the response `y` increases with increasing `x`.

-If `x` increases by 1 percent then a change of `y` by about 0.29 percent can be expected.
+If `x` increases by 1 unit then a change of `y` by about 1.25 units can be expected.

-However, the effect of `x` is _not_ significant at the 5 percent level.
+Also, the effect of `x` is  significant at the 5 percent level.

 Meta-information